jassjagga/BBB_projects/README.md

 # BBB_projects
-Simple little projects to learn about Beaglebone Black
+//Simple little projects to learn about Beaglebone Black